 As people begin returning to Kirkuk and Salah al-Din in Iraq, restoring basic needs like access to health services is an essential aspect of re-establishing conflict-affected communities.

-To address this need, WHO is restoring referral health services, rehabilitating and expanding hospitals and public health centers across Kirkuk and Salah al-Din governorates.
+To address this need, WHO restored referral health services and rehabilitated and expanded hospitals and public health centers across Kirkuk and Salah al-Din governorates.

 In March 2019, and with support from WHO, Blumont finished the first phase of programming by opening the doors of the improved Hawija Hospital, having repaired electrical, plumbing, and structural works and constructed a pediatric ward and outpatient department.
 Focusing on accessibility for persons with disabilities and improving patient flow, Hawija Hospital now serves around 200 people daily—an 18 percent increase—and provides faster care at a lower average cost.

-The latest phase of programming focuses on rehabilitating the isolation ward of Salah al-Din Hospital.
-As the only isolation ward in the entire governorate, the improved facility will connect patients with highly contagious diseases to standard intensive care services, while also helping to protect other patients and staff.
+Blumont and WHO also collaborated on rehabilitating the isolation ward of the Salah al-Din Hospital from April to September of 2019.
+As the only isolation ward in the entire governorate, the improved facility is set up to connect patients with highly contagious diseases to standard intensive care services, while also helping to protect other patients and staff.